aschuma/esp32_ssd1306_metaefa/README.md

 ![Demo](https://github.com/aschuma/esp32_ssd1306_metaefa/raw/master/esp32_ssd1306_metaefa.jpg)

 The top line contains the current time.
-The other lines hold the departure time, the tram/bus line number, the delay and the short name of the station (RH, SMi).
+The other lines hold the tram/bus line number, the departure time, the delay and the short name of the station (RH, SMi).
-The relevant tram/bus lines and stations are configurable.
+(The relevant tram/bus lines and stations are configurable within a configuration resource)

 Links: